 Print out your image onto regular A4 printer paper.
 Place another piece of paper on top, and trace the image.
 You can hold it up to the window if you’re having trouble seeing the pattern to trace it.
 You don’t have to trace all of the very small details (for example with my image, I didn’t trace all the lines on the feathers, or all of the lines on the braid) as you can add them in by eye when you paint the black outlines on your image.

 Hold your traced image against something white (a wall, another piece of paper, the fridge, anything white) pencil tracing side down and check that you can see the lines through the back of the paper.
 If not, it probably means your paper is too thick.
 You may need to find a thinner piece, or buy some proper tracing paper.
 I had no issues seeing the pattern through the average-quality printer paper I used.
 If you do the tracing soon after printing the image, some of the ink will transfer to the back of your design and help you be able to see it.

-Personally I’m ok with the minuscule amount of pencil tracing that would be on a single slice of cake.
-I’ve been living with the tip of a pencil lead stuck in my leg since a certain over-enthusiastic-sharpening incident as a kid, and it hasn’t killed me yet.
+Personally, I’m ok with the minuscule amount of pencil tracing that would be on a single slice of cake.
+I’ve been living with the tip of a pencil lead stuck in my leg since a certain over-enthusiastic-pencil-sharpening incident as a kid, and it hasn’t killed me yet.
 (And it’s still the only ‘tattoo’ I have :P)

 Right, back to it.

 Trim the paper so that it is the same height as your cake.
 You can have the paper smaller, but there is a chance it will shift up or down when you’re tracing the pattern, so having it the height of the cake is helpful.
 My cake was 8″ tall, so I trimmed the paper to exactly 8″ high.

 Now we need to add some more paper so we can wrap the whole thing around the cake.
 I used waxed paper for this, but you can use another piece of printer paper if you prefer.